Here are a few easy tips to implement for New Year's resolutions for the family to maintain a healthy new year for the family.

 Planning Menus As a Family.
 One of my friends actually told me that their six-year-old is in charge of their menu for one night of the week.
 Crazy right?
 She told me that on Wednesdays, their five-year-old is given the parameters of their meal planning: it has to be healthy, they are in charge of making sure all ingredients are available, and planning side dishes (canned obviously).
 This is crazy, yet genius!

 Colorful Game Plates.
 My mother-in-law got these fun game plates for our Sunday dinners one year, and it has become a favorite with the kids.
 You can hide the dessert at the end of the game plate until they finish their meal.
 I often add delicious Jif® Power Ups™ as their reward for finishing up their dinner at meal time!
 It's a great way to mix up what your kids eat and encourages them to eat what's being served for dinner and eventually reward them with a healthy snack option at the end.
 It makes dinner time pleasant and avoids the "how many more bites do I have to eat?!"
+(Note: I’ll add images to the game plates so they can see where to buy them).

 Keep Them Learning While Cooking.
 With such a busy schedule with four littles, I try to combine things when I can.
 This includes reinforcing school mathematics with dinnertime.
 I love having them count out ingredients, add ingredients and talk through the number of ingredients I would need if I had to double the recipe.